China sets economic growth target of around 5% but acknowledges it won't be easy to achieve - ExBulletin

 China has set a target of 2.5% reduction in energy consumption, after failing to achieve its 2% reduction target in 2023.

-Xi Jinping, China's most powerful leader in decades, leads the party and has installed loyalists like Li in high posts to strengthen his grip on the economy and society.
+Xi Jinping, China's most powerful leader in decades, leads the party and has installed loyalists like Li in top positions strengthen its hold on the economy and society.
 Xi, 70, is in his third five-year term as party general secretary and could hold the post for life.

 National Congress meetings last about a week and are the biggest political events of the year in China.
 The congress only endorses policies already set by top leaders, but it provides a platform to showcase the party's achievements and build support for its goals.